 Effort required: how easy is it to get this reward?

-Effort is a barrier to commitment.
-The easier you make it for customers to get your offer, the more likely they are to do so.
+This gives you a simple but significant takeaway: the quicker and easier you make it for customers to get your offer, the much more likely they are to share it.

 Social risk: will this be received negatively?